 Undergraduate Course Assistants

 The University recognizes that, under appropriate circumstances, it can be beneficial for undergraduate students to assist faculty members with the grading of certain types of course work.
 Undergraduate Course Assistants (UCAs) can derive significant benefits from having this additional opportunity to work with faculty members, while the assistance of UCAs can allow faculty members to devote more time to their advising and teaching responsibilities and otherwise manage their courses more effectively.
-Before engaging an undergraduate course assistant, please review the University's policy and then contact Angela Francis for the standard terms and conditions.
+Before engaging an undergraduate course assistant, please review the University's policy and then contact Lisa Herschbach for the standard terms and conditions.

 Policies on Laptops in the Classroom

 Each faculty member may set the policy for the use of laptops in his or her classroom.
 The McGraw Center has outlined the factors you may wish to consider in setting a laptop policy.

 If you are planning a domestic or international class trip as part of your course, you should consult the travel website for important information on the policies, procedures and guidelines that govern University-sponsored travel.
 Please note that all University-sponsored undergraduate student overnight travel, with the exception of metropolitan New York City and Philadelphia, must be registered on the travel database.
 The University will not fund or sponsor undergraduate student travel to countries on the U.S. State Department Warning List or to countries where the United States has issued travel restrictions.
 International SOS is Princeton's on-the-ground support resource and the Smart Traveler Program provides information and notices for international travelers from the U.S. State Department.
 We encourage you to contact the Office of International Programs if you have any questions about group international travel.